Reading: Psalm 119:17-24

 they are my counselors (NIV).*

 My wife knows all about my blindness.
-Actually, it’s a condition that afflicts many men.
+It’s a condition that afflicts many men.
 You see I have difficulty seeing what is right in front of me.
 She will tell me to get a certain item from the next room, but can I find it?
 Of course not.
-Eventually, my long-suffering wife will arrive to point out the obvious.
+Eventually, my longsuffering wife will arrive to point out the obvious.
 To which I will respond with, “Now, why couldn’t I see that?”

 She will then reply with, “Because you’re blind.”